evanuum/azure-blockchain--ubuntu--blockchain--dev/README.md

-# ARM Blockchain Dev VM
+# Ubuntu Blockchain Development VM

 ARM Template to provision a Ubuntu VM complete with Visual Studio Code, Truffle and TestRPC for Ethereum blockchain development.